Louis A. Toupin Lawyer

 Me Toupin’s practice focuses on road transport before various transportation boards.
 In that capacity, he represented his clients in Montreal, Halifax, Nova Scotia, St-John, New Brunswick, and Toronto, in obtaining or retaining interprovincial transport licenses.

 Still in the transportation sector, Me Toupin, backed by his experience in the field, is called upon to act in maritime law matters related to the piloting of boats.
-Since that time, he has represented the Laurentian Pilotage Authority and in that capacity, he frequently pleads before the Federal Court in matters related to maritime liability or the seizure of boats for unpaid pilotage fees.
+He frequently pleads before the Federal Court in matters related to maritime liability or the seizure of boats for unpaid pilotage fees.

 Furthermore, Me Toupin was heavily involved in civil litigation, namely in civil responsibility matters and matters related to endowments, estates and wills.
 In these matters, he pleads before all judicial bodies, including twice before the Supreme Court, claiming damages resulting from an incident involving the national railway company.